 Top watering method

-Top watering is a more familiar method but still requires special attention.
-When watering your plant, be sure to wait for the water to drip out the bottom of your holey pot.
-If your pot does not have a hole, it would be beneficial for you to consider transplanting your plants into pots with holes to prevent possible problems.
+Top-watering is a more familiar method, but it still requires careful attention.
+When watering your plant, be sure to wait until the water drains from the bottom of your pot.
+If your pot doesn't have a hole, you might want to consider transplanting your plants into pots with holes to prevent potential problems.

-Caution : It is important not to put water directly on the cactus as this risks staining or rotting the plant if air circulation is not adequate.
+Caution : It is important not to put water directly on the cactus as this may stain or rot the plant if there is insufficient air circulation.

 Benefits